 First up, a charged particle simulation, which distributes the particles evenly across the endless surface of the Klein bottle, while taking into account the different "planes" of existence.
 Then in a voxel-space the cellular pattern is created using those particles as voronoi cell centers, but again taking into account the different planes.
 And finally the model was converted to polygon format for uploading and 3dprinting.

 Check out the video showing overview of the generation process.

 Available in three sizes to meet any budget.

 The different planes are illustrated in this version by separate colors.

-Also available in single color nylon edition.
+Also available in mono color nylon edition.